Rab Microlight Alpine Jacket - Women's Review

 What Other Down Jackets Should You Consider?

 The Rab Microlight Alpine Hoody is a superb all-around medium-weight down jacket.
-If you need something a little thicker and warmer, the Rab Neutrino Pro has many of the same features and is one of the warmest jackets we tested.
+If you need something a little thicker and warmer, the Rab Neutrino Pro has many of the same features and is easily one of the warmest jackets we reviewed.
 If low weight and packability are your number one goals in your down jacket, the ultralight Mountain Hardwear Ghost Whisperer is among the best.